Jasmeet-1998/React.js_Orientation/Galbat/ReadMe.md

 ##GalBat(chat)

 TIMESTAMP->146 to do deploy
-Version 1 implemented fully No authentication yet.

-Need to Deploy first version 1.
+Version 1 : No Auth yet But Basic Functionality Implemented and Deployed Backend(Node.js)->heroku frontend(React)->Netlify

 then Work on Version 2 with authentication